 - Soda and carbonated drinks Between the high sugar impact, added chemicals, and links to strokes and dementia, soda is a big no-no!
 The fizz is also a problem because it can produce acid reflux flare-ups.
-If you’re chugging pop for the buzz, try a yummy and healthy protein shake for longer lasting energy and a faster metabolism.
+If you’re chugging pop for the buzz, try a yummy smoothie for longer lasting energy and a faster metabolism. *

 - High Fat and fried foods Since acid reflux is caused by low stomach acid, your body can’t efficiently break down high-fat foods like fatty steak or anything deep fried.
 Eating these foods while suffering from heartburn is a recipe for disaster!
 Try healthy, gut-soothing fats like coconut oil and omega-3’s help heal faster.

 - Gluten This is a culprit for most gut issues, including acid reflux!
 Until you take gluten out of your diet, you run the risk of having chronic acid reflux, inflammation, and autoimmune disease, just to name a few of the risks.
 If cutting out gluten seems daunting, I have you covered!
 Find out 5 Easy Strategies to Ditch Gluten for Good.

 Removing the 10 foods above is a good start to heal from heartburn, and keeping a food journal can help uncover other problem foods and speed up healing.

 More Tips to Heal from Acid Reflux